nucleoc

 matcher = Nucleoc::Matcher.new

-# Fuzzy matching with scores
+# Fuzzy match with score

 if score = matcher.fuzzy_match("hello world", "hlo")